How Professional Services Firms Are Cutting Proposal Time by 60–75% With AI

 Cost: $65/month (solo); $199–$399/month (team plans)

-Ignition is purpose-built for accounting and bookkeeping firms, and it is the tool that has fundamentally changed how modern accounting practices manage proposals, engagement letters, and recurring client agreements.
+Ignition is purpose-built for accounting and bookkeeping firms and is the tool that has fundamentally changed how modern accounting practices manage proposals, engagement letters, and recurring client agreements.
+In one workflow: define your service menu → AI drafts the engagement letter and fee proposal → client accepts with e-signature → payment collection begins automatically at acceptance.

 Karbon — Best for Proposal-to-Workflow Integration